CSC-566-benchmark-team-2/team-2-benchmark-4/README.md

 - main.py: Paste solutions from notebook into `create_model` and `_challenge1`, `_challenge2`... to submit
 - svm.py: The imports in main.py assume a python file svm.py in the same directory as main.py with code containing your svm implementation.

+**NOTE:**
-**NOTE:** Copies of the preprocessing function are imported into main.py, but if you change the functions in the notebook you must also change them in preprocessing.py
+- Copies of the preprocessing function are imported into main.py, but if you change the functions in the notebook you must also change them in preprocessing.py

+- May also need tc='d' in the cvxopt matrix constuctor to prevent crashes

 ## Submission Process